jducnuigeen/building_outlines_test/docs/source/introduction.rst

 Description
 ---------------------------

-This dataset includes the spatial coverage of buildings using remotely sensed information.
-A building outline is a digital representation of the roof outline of buildings which have been classified from remotely sensed information using a combination of automated and manual processes to extract and orthogonalise building roof outlines and identifies every structure greater than or equal to 10 square meters.
+This dataset includes the spatial coverage of buildings outlines using remotely sensed information.
+A building outline is a 2D representation of the roof outline of buildings which have been classified from remotely sensed information using a combination of automated and manual processes to extract and orthogonalise building roof outlines and identifies every structure greater than or equal to 10 square meters.
 These processes use electromagnetic radiation reflectance in the red, green and blue bands (visible bands) to classify pixels based on known patterns of signal combinations from various building roof materials.
+It may include spaces such as decks, garages and porches.
+Each building polygon represents a building outline.
 The building outlines represented in this dataset should not be confused with *building footprints*, which are 2D representations of where a building touches the ground.

 .. figure:: _static/footprint.png
    :scale: 100 %